developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dwintents/index.md

 * **Set a value of** "`com.symbol.dw.action`" **in the** `<IntentAction>` tag.
 * **Set a value of** "`file://%INSTALLDIR%/DataWedgeIntent.html`" in `<StartPage>` tag.

-The settings described above shown in context of a `Config.xml` file:
+The settings described above are shown in context of a `Config.xml` file below:

 		:::xml
 		<Applications>